HazemIbrahim98/Automatizing-CNN-training-parameter-comparison-using-MLflow/README.md

 Then copy the URL given into your browser of choice.
 (The default URL is http://localhost:5000)

 ## Credits
-A part of an academic project done under the supervision of Prof. Martin Dyrba
+A part of an academic project done under the supervision of Martin Dyrba

 ### Team members:
 Hazem Ibrahim